Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/draft-prep-notes.md

     - what about getting 5 or 10 samples and asking GPT to stand in for underrepresented voices in the sample?
     - does this sort of "Bean Chili Research Design" add value compared to just using the original 5 or 10 samples?
 - future directions: the tech is getting better
-  - token limit continues to grow; it's already larger for researchers using GPT-4 through the API instead of the ChatGPT interface.
+  - token limit continues to grow; it's already larger for researchers using GPT-4 through the API instead of the ChatGPT interface. this is important for at least two reasons:
+    1. researcher productivity is enhanced when entire papers can be read or drafted at once, on the basis of reading multiple papers, textbooks, data reports, and so on.
+    2. having a larger context window allows for multishot prompting with more template samples, allowing GPT-4 to produce a product that better reflects a desired target state for the paper.
   - the plugin store continues to grow and Open AI has plans to make an extension marketplace that would be expected to perform better than the plugin store, because the plugin store itself currently lacks a reputation mechanism making efficient utilization more difficult.
   - academic-quality material is increasingly accessible within generative ai models
   - While GPT-4 has remain steadfastly the leader since release, and the rate of improvement in generative AI is often overstated, still there is reasonable expectation of continued progress.
 [Mamba](https://arxiv.org/pdf/2312.00752.pdf) and [Hyena Hierarchy](https://ermongroup.github.io/blog/hyena/)